Check out our other NBA season predictions below.

-Every year we see teams that end up surprising everybody.
+Every year we see teams that end up surprising, well, everybody.
 This past season, no one expected the Oklahoma City Thunder to be a top five team in the Western Conference.
-ESPN’s Basketball Power Index said there was a 0.2% chance that they would even make the playoffs, forget about being a top five team in the West.
+ESPN’s Basketball Power Index said there was a 0.2 percent chance that they would even make the playoffs, forget about being a top five team in the West.
 Additionally, many were shocked that the Toronto Raptors remained one of the leagues best teams after losing superstar Kawhi Leonard to the Los Angeles Clippers in free agency.
 Which teams could end up surprising people this upcoming season?

 It seems ironic to call a team that just made the Western Conference Finals a sleeper team.
 The Denver Nuggets defeating the Los Angeles Clippers in seven games to get to the Conference Finals was beyond surprising.
 However, that result was viewed as the Clippers underachieving rather than the Nuggets playing great basketball.
 Jamal Murray was a big part of said great basketball, as he averaged 26 points per game this past postseason.
 If Murray can play like that over an entire season, the Nuggets will be even more dangerous than thought prior.
 Michael Porter Jr., is another young player that has tons of potential.
 Add in star Nikola Jokić, and you have a big three that can be extremely lethal.